obrienalaribe/geth-prysm-ansible/README.md

-# Validation Cloud Coding Challenge
+# Geth Prsym Ansible Configuration Management

 ## About
 This repo has two folders: